bertelsmannstift/data-knowledge-hub/docs/docs/contribute/how-to-contribute.md

 # How to contribute?

-## Options for contributing to the knowledge hub
+## Options for contributing to the data knowledge hub

 ### Option 1: Pull the project and create a merge request on GitHub